RepRapLtd/EchoPi/README.md

 The FreeCAD (http://www.freecadweb.org/) case is designed to be 3D printed.
 It incorporates a mains USB charger.
 This both acts as the plug so the device can be plugged into a wall socket, and as a 5V supply for the Raspberry Pi Zero and the rest of the electronics.

-You will have to hack the charger attaching wires to the three mains connections.
-The Neutral and Earth run straight through the device to the mains output, and the live wire goes through the fuse and then the opto-isolated phototriac, which switches it on and off.
+You will have to hack the charger attaching wires to the three mains connections inside and drilling holes to lead them out of.
+The neutral and earth run straight through the device to the mains output, and the live wire goes through the fuse and then the opto-isolated phototriac, which switches it on and off.

 ## Software Quick Start